 James DePorre lost his hearing, career and marriage in the early 1990s, and turned to online investing.
 His book details his investment strategy for average, individual investors.
 DePorre explains his theory that small investors can beat the Whales of Wall Street by using speed and flexibility to their advantage.
 DePorre encourages investors to use their small size, quickness and aggressiveness to beat to outmaneuver investing giants.

 The second in a three-book series in which Jack Schwager interviews top traders and investors, looking for insights.
-All of the books are highly recommended, and each is available cheaply in paperback.
+All of these investing books are highly recommended, and each is available cheaply in paperback.
 This book, originally published in the early 1990s, contains an interview with William Eckhardt, who was actually a mathematician.
 The interview touches on the personal side of investing and getting in tune with your own tendencies, which will help you make more money.
 The book contains many more helpful interviews and points.

 In One Up on Wall Street, Peter Lynch writes about his theory that average investors can become experts in their field and pick winning stocks as well as Wall Street professionals just by doing some research.
 The author writes that there are many investment opportunities for the average investor that can be found by observing business developments and taking notice of what’s going on in the world.
 Lynch writes that investors will be rewarded in the long run if they ignore the fluctuations of the market and speculation about interest rates.